PrestaShop/prestashop.github.io/content/news/posts/2025/register-for-prestashop-developer-conference-2025.md

 The PrestaShop Developer Conference is more than just a day of talks, it’s a hub for passionate developers to connect, collaborate, and learn from leading voices in the PrestaShop community.

 This year, the PrestaShop Developer Conference will take place in a hybrid format.
 Join us in Paris for the full experience or tune in online.
-Following virtually will give you access to the main room conferences via live broadcast, while attending on-site will unlock the full program, including interactive workshops and the unique opportunity to connect face-to-face with other developers.
+The virtual experience includes live broadcasts with automatic subtitles translated into 35 languages, providing accessible content for a global audience.
+Attending on-site will unlock the full program, including interactive workshops and the unique opportunity to connect face-to-face with other developers.

 The 2025 edition will also feature:
 * Live technical sessions that go deep into PrestaShop’s ecosystem